star

 5. BSc in Data Science:

 A bachelor’s degree in data science teaches students how to use various tools to turn unprocessed, raw data into functional.
+This is one of the fastest-growing maths related courses today, combining mathematics, statistics, and technology.
 Hands-on learning experiences are often prioritized and give students critical experience in the field.
 Applicants to this program need to be very proficient in mathematics.
 They have the option of working as data engineers or scientists, machine-learning engineers, or business intelligence analysts.

 6. BSc in Mathematics and Computing: